CesarAugustoMartinez/Homework_4/README.md

 ## How To Use

 This web application has two webpages index.html and highScores.html.
-The index.html page has has a button to start the quiz.
-Then it will provide six questions with four answer each one.
-When the user click over the correct answer, It goes to the next question.
-Once asnwered all question, It will show a card to enter the user's initial.
-The User will have a link to look at a table with the scores.
+The index.html page has a button to start the quiz.
+Then six questions will be presented with four answer each.
+When the user click the correct answer, the next question will be presented.
+After all questions have been answered.
+A card where the user enters his/her initials will be presented and user must click submit button to save the score.
 This app has some criterias described following:

 - A timer stars when the user click start button.